 selecttable_catalog as database_name,table_schema as schema_name,table_name,(active_bytes + time_travel_bytes + failsafe_bytes + retained_for_clone_bytes) as total_billable_bytesfrom snowflake.account_usage.table_storage_metricsorder by total_billable_bytes desclimit 10

 We hope you found these recommendations helpful.
 If you're looking to reduce your Snowflake spend, put guardrails in place and get better visibility into costs, use SELECT.
 SELECT is a Snowflake cost optimization product designed to give users complete control of their Snowflake costs.
 SELECT instantly and automatically reduces spend by as much as 30% in addition to user-actioned cost optimization recommendations.
 SELECT alerts you to any cost anomalies in your account for total peace of mind.
-If you’re interested in learning more, reach out for early access.
+Get access today or book a demo using the links below.